 - F. Provide services and conveniences for everyone in the downtown.
 In the past, downtown Logan had a full range of retail and residential services.
 These services made it possible for people to live and shop in the downtown.
 The viability of Downtown Logan will require a restoration of these services, which must include convenience items for the entire daytime and nighttime population. - G. Program activities in the downtown year-round.

 Many communities strive to enhance their downtown areas by focusing efforts on programming activities in the downtown year-round.
 Organized events such as street festivals and farmers' markets should continue to expand.
-A tradition of winter activities and seasonal events must be created as - H. Increase the weather friendly downtown by providing shade in the summer and impeccable snow/ice maintenance.
+A tradition of winter activities and seasonal events must be created as a celebration of the place where we live.

+H. Increase the weather friendly downtown by providing shade in the summer and impeccable snow/ice maintenance.